mgamio/blog/_posts/2023-06-29-rest-api-overview.md

 Following the "separation of concerns" principle, we delegated the responsibility for managing all HTTP requests and responses to a REST Controller (*BuyersApiController*) and managing all business logic, mappings, and the database connection to a Service class (*BuyersService*).

+*@RestController* annotation tells that this Class describes endpoints that should be made available over the web to handle all HTTP requests.

+We inject the *BuyersService* dependency class into the BuyersApiController class using its constructor method.

 ```
 @RestController
 @Validated